 An estate plan may involve a Will, non-probate transfers, a healthcare declaration, a durable power of attorney, and could involve a trust, revocable or irrevocable.
-Estate planning may incorporate business succession planning, and may include family limited partnerships or other entities intended to reduce the value of the estate.
-The estate value would have been intentionally reduced due to a then lower estate tax exemption.
+Estate planning may incorporate business succession planning and may include family-limited partnerships or other entities intended to reduce the value of the estate.
+One way to successfully implement that could be by taking the assistance of firms that can help in managing limited partnerships and craft a successful investment strategy for the future.
+That said, the estate value would have been intentionally reduced due to a then lower estate tax exemption.
 Any estate plan requires review from time to time and possible adjustment to address changes of circumstances.
 While there are various types of changes that may affect your estate plan or trust, some examples include:

 - Assets.
 Has the value of assets substantially changed, much more than expected?
 Has the type of asset changed significantly?
 Will the income anticipated from the trust assets provide adequate support for beneficiaries if such support is intended?